-Google display banner sizes are essential to know for business owners who focus on online advertising especial if you want to run Google display Ads or Google Re-marketing campaigns.
+Google display banner sizes are essential to know for small to medium business owners who focus on online advertising, especial if you want to run Google display Ads or Google Re-marketing campaigns.
 So without further adieu here are the Google Display and re-marketing banner sizes that business owners can design.

 Common Display Display Banner Sizes in pixels

 - 300 x 600 – Half-Page Ad